-NeXT is a 2006 novel, Michael Crichton's final published novel.
+NeXT is a 2006 novel, Michael Crichton's final published novel in his lifetime.
 The plot intertwines several different stories.
 There are two main story arcs: that of a family trying to raise a transgenic Half-Human Hybrid in secret and that of a family who're being hunted down for "illegal theft" of their cancer-resistant genes.
 Sub-plots include an incredibly intelligent parrot, a pedophile working security for a genetics firm who is promptly framed for rape and is convinced by his lawyer to use genetics to excuse his behavior, a delusional hippie, a foul-mouthed orangutan, and the media hype surrounding it, a baby rapist with a small penis (who just happens to have the same name as Crichton's real-life critic) and a pair of bounty hunters hunting down said family.

 Contains examples of the following tropes:

-- Asshole Victim: Dr. Bellarmino.
+- Asshole Victim: Dr. Robert Bellarmino.

-- Author Tract - There's an actual appendix outlining Crichton's views on the subject of genetic engineering and the laws about it.
+- Author Tract: There's an actual appendix outlining Crichton's views on the subject of genetic engineering and the laws about it.

-- Better To Die than Be Arrested - The Bounty Hunter's first target.
+- Better To Die than Be Arrested: The Bounty Hunter's first target.

-- Hotter and Sexier - Continuing the trend started in State of Fear, there is a sex scene (albeit undetailed) in the beginning when a High-Class Call Girl serving as a delivery woman for genes spends a night with the recipient (a fat virginal slob of a scientist) and a gratuitous sex scene featuring woman who normally does not feel pleasure having an orgasm.
+- Hotter and Sexier: Continuing the trend started in State of Fear, there is a sex scene (albeit undetailed) in the beginning when a High-Class Call Girl serving as a delivery woman for genes spends a night with the recipient (a fat virginal slob of a scientist) and a gratuitous sex scene featuring woman who normally does not feel pleasure having an orgasm.

 - One Steve Limit: Averted.
 Two of the female main characters have sons named Jamie.
 So when bounty hunters attempt to abduct one of them, they wind up taking the wrong Jamie, which results in them giving up on the entire bounty.

-- Take That - The politician that Alex mentions prosecuting near the third act?
+- Take That!: The politician that Alex mentions prosecuting near the third act?
 The one that raped his two-year-old nephew and has a "small penis"?
 The one that's never mentioned again and has zero relevance to the plot?
-He just happens to share the name and college of a reviewer who was particularly critical of Crichton's previous novel ''State of Fear'
+He just happens to share the name and college of a reviewer who was particularly critical of Crichton's previous novel State of Fear.

-- They Would Cut You Up - Watson has skilled enough lawyers (and current biotech laws are vague enough) that he actually gets a state court to give him legal permission for this.
+- They Would Cut You Up: Diehl has skilled enough lawyers (and current biotech laws are vague enough) that he actually gets a state court to give him legal permission for this.

-- This Is a Work of Fiction - Subverted."This novel is fiction, except for the parts that aren't."
+- This Is a Work of Fiction: Subverted."This novel is fiction, except for the parts that aren't."

-- What Measure Is a Non-Human? - Like woah.
+- What Measure Is a Non-Human?: Like woah.
 First off, Dave's subplot is really sad (he's the transgenic half-human, half-chimpanzee).
 Second off, a gene-engineered parrot saves a family on the run from a bounty hunter by faking shotgun noises.

-- You Can Panic Now - Many of the "news report" chapters exist to criticize this kind of news reporting.
+- You Can Panic Now: Many of the "news report" chapters exist to criticize this kind of news reporting.